Ritu01-git/Ritu01-git/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a ...
+Student
 - 🌱 I’m currently learning ...
 Web development and Python
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Python
 - 📫 How to reach me: ... [linkedin](https://www.linkedin.com/in/ritu-mahato-3456581b4/)
 - 😄 Pronouns: ...
 She/Her